My heart was hardened, but I am beginning to feel it soften.

 If there is any good to be obtained from these horrific events, it is only from such acts of loving kindness that they will spring.

 We men are quick to snarl and curse and strike with an angry fist.
-It is the inheritance from our fathers, because we are men (some call it testosterone poisoning – I’ve got good case of it myself).
+It is the inheritance from our fathers, because we are men (some call it testosterone poisoning – I’ve got good case of it myself but I actually use real testosterone boosters, check these products ).
 We would do well to also value the inheritance from our mothers – kindness, compassion and forgiveness.

 Depart from evil, and do good; seek peace, and pursue it.
 (Tehillim 34:14)